ca-student-me/CodeAlfa-Tasks-AS/README.md

 ## 📜 Copyright & License

-© 2026 Syed Muhammad Sajawal Hussain.
+© 2026 CodeAlfa Student.
 All rights reserved.

 This repository and its codebase were developed solely for educational and training purposes as part of the CodeAlfa Virtual Internship.
 Unauthorized redistribution or commercial use without prior permission is strictly prohibited.